Train4Academy

 Establishing the correct person to carry out a COSHH risk assessment can require some thought.
 Undertaking a COSHH risk assessment is an important responsibility, and so the person who is nominated for the task must hold the correct knowledge and competency to do it correctly.
 This person could be yourself as an employer, an outside consultant or an employee knowledgeable in COSHH regulations such as a supervisor or manager.

-The HSE's step by step guide can help you identify the best candidate to carry your the risk assessment.
+The HSE's step by step guide can help you identify the best candidate to carry out COSHH Assessment.

 However, the nature of your business could dictate your decision of the person who may partake in carrying out the COSHH assessment.
 For example, if your business is larger and holds several complexities and risks, using competent health and safety practitioners or hiring third-party consultants to help with your COSHH assessment may be a proactive decision to ensure that all precautionary measures are undertaken.